omseeth/omseeth.github.io/_posts/2024-12-27-CNN_sentiment_analysis.md

 e*f\rightarrow y[i] = \sum_{k=1}^m{e[i+k-1]\cdot f[k]}
 $$

-In fact, the shift is a hyperparameter that can be set to any positive integer smaller than the input length.
+In fact, the filter size is a hyperparameter that can be set to any positive integer smaller than the input length.
 In those scenarios where the filter is very large and exceeds the input, we can pad the input with additional elements so that the filter operation would be possible.
 There a several padding strategies to avoid that elements from the middle of the input will be covered more frequently by the filter than those from the edges.

 In our implementation (**Section 3**), we'll be using the *same* padding strategy, which adds zeros to the input on all sides so that the output of the filter operation can have the same size as the input.
 Therefore, the amount of padding will depend on the size of the filter(/kernel).
 Consider Raschka et al. (2022, p.
 457) for further details.